British Empire in World War II

-Although the British Empire and the Commonwealth countries all emerged from the war as joint victors together with the USA, the USSR and the other Allies, and the conquered colonial territories were returned to British rule, World War II confirmed that Britain was no longer the great power it had once been, and that it had been surpassed by the United States on the world stage.
-The image of imperial strength in Asia had been shattered by the Japanese successes, and British prestige there was irreversibly damaged.
-Together with the nationalist fervour that the war had stoked, this became a catalyst for the decolonisation which took place in the following decades.
+Although the British Empire emerged from the war as one of the primary victors, regaining all colonial territories that had been lost during the conflict, it had become financially, militarily and logistically exhausted.
+The British Empire's position as a global superpower was supplanted by the United States, and Britain hitherto no longer played as great of a role in international politics as it had previously done so.
+Stoked by the war, rising nationalist sentiments in British colonies, in particular those in Africa and Asia, led to the gradual dissolution of the British Empire during the second half of the 20th century through decolonisation.

 Pre-war plans for defence

 From 1923, defence of British colonies and protectorates in East Asia and Southeast Asia was centred on the "Singapore strategy".
 This made the assumption that Britain could send a fleet to its naval base in Singapore within two or three days of a Japanese attack, while relying on France to provide assistance in Asia via its colony in Indochina and, in the event of war with Italy, to help defend British territories in the Mediterranean.
 Pre-war planners did not anticipate the fall of France: Nazi occupation, the loss of control over the Channel, and the employment of French Atlantic ports as forward bases for U-boats directly threatened Britain itself, forcing a significant reassessment of naval defence priorities.

-During the 1930s, a triple threat emerged for the British Commonwealth in the form of far-right, militaristic governments in Germany, Italy, and Japan.
+During the 1930s, a triple threat emerged for the British Commonwealth in the form of militaristic governments in Germany, Italy, and Japan.
 Germany threatened Britain itself, while Italy and Japan's imperial ambitions looked set to clash with the British imperial presence in the Mediterranean and East Asia respectively.
 However, there were differences of opinion within the UK and the Dominions as to which posed the most serious threat, and whether any attack would come from more than one power at the same time.